PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 All of the passwords are hashed in teh database.
 Once logged in, they are decrypted.
 [/quote:1j4dv6lj]

-So passwords are &quot;hashed&quot; and then &quot;decrypted&quot; Uh Yeah...
+So passwords are "hashed" and then "decrypted" Uh Yeah...

 [quote:1j4dv6lj]
 Hi Jeremiah,